-The onset of the COVID-19 public health crisis presented new challenges to informed and active participation by citizens as states instituted shelter-in-place orders and social distancing measures and governments transitioned to virtual or closed meetings.
+The onset of the COVID-19 pandemic presented new challenges to informed and active participation by citizens as states instituted shelter-in-place orders and social distancing measures and governments transitioned to virtual or closed meetings.
 LWVUS created Virtual Transparency Guidelines for Leagues to use to advocate for open, transparent, and accessible processes for all governmental bodies in the face of COVID-19 and to be used in future emergencies requiring the limitation of in-person contact.

 The League also focused on transparency as a key tenet in redistricting processes.
-Together with state Leagues, we worked to urge lawmakers to codify transparency in the map-drawing process and hold redistricting commissions and elected officials accountable for the decisions they were making about the drawing of district lines.
+Together with state Leagues, we worked to urge lawmakers to codify transparency in the map-drawing process and hold redistricting commissions and elected officials accountable for the decisions they were making about the drawing of district lines prior to the 2021 redistricting cycle.